rupson/knowledge-graph-alignment-as-a-service/rest-server/README.md

 > Note that these are not required if running using docker.
 The project contains a [`Dockerfile`](./Dockerfile) which can be used to build the image.

+### Environment

+The app requires some environment variables to run.
+These can be provided in a .env file if running with docker (running with `yarn start` on host machine will not by default read from a .env file)

+The required env vars are listed (in obfuscated form for secret values) in [the example env file](./.env.example).
+Copy the contents of this file into a new `.env` file (it is gitignored) and fill in the secret values with correct data.

 ### Scripts

 ```bash